adaltas/ece-versioning-2022/content/lab.md

 1. Create a GitHub account: https://github.com/
 2. Install GitHub Desktop from this url: https://desktop.github.com/
-3. Install an IDE or text editor (ex: https://code.visualstudio.com/ or https://atom.io/)
+3. Install an IDE or a text editor (ex: https://code.visualstudio.com/ or https://atom.io/)

 ## 1. Perform the GitHub Desktop Tutorial